AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> To be totally at leisure for one day is to be immortal for one day.  — Chinese Proverb
+> Associate yourself with men of good quality, if you esteem your own reputation; for 'tis better to be alone than in bad company.  — George Washington
 <!--END_SECTION:quote-->